The reason I’m offering these Tips On Writing Blog Content is that I find that writing seems to be difficult for many aspiring bloggers.

 None of that “stuff” will ever matter if you’re serving up weak, amateur writing on your blog or website.

-Not only will readers see through it, the won’t tolerate it an leave your site.
+Not only will readers see through it, but they also won’t tolerate it and leave your site.

 The bottom line is this: You’ve got to learn to write like a pro.

 If you don’t learn how to structure your thoughts in such a way as to capture your visitor’s attention, you’re DONE.
 You’ve lost.

 If you don’t devote time to LEARNING how to write like a pro, then your efforts to build a sustainable, long-term online business will fall flat.